Circuitscape/Circuitscape.jl/README.md

 We benchmarked `Circuitscape.jl` with the Python version to obtain the following results.
-We started up Circuitscape with 16 parallel processes, and used benchmark problems from the standar Circuitscape [benchmark suite.](https://github.com/Circuitscape/BigTests)
+We started up Circuitscape with 16 parallel processes, and used benchmark problems from the standard Circuitscape [benchmark suite.](https://github.com/Circuitscape/BigTests)

 ![benchmark](/benchmark/benchmark.png)